Hassan-Ib/WEBPACK-PRACTICE/README.md

 ## Configuration

 webpack comes with default configuration, to work with this default configuration your folder needs to follow a structure of "./scr/index.js", webpack will spit out a dist folder with bundled js files

+### configfiles

+> we always have at least to config file one for development and one for production
+> to config webpack we will create a file "webpack.config.js" in the root folder